Working papers

 The Representation of Female Economists on Wikipedia

 This paper is the first to examine the gender gap in the representation of economists on Wikipedia.
-Based on a large sample of actively-publishing economists, I document that women were unconditionally less than half as likely to have a biographical entry than men.
+Based on a large sample of actively-publishing economists, I document that women were 53% less likely to have a biographical entry than men.
 Conditioning on Wikipedia’s notability criteria proxied by a wide set of author characteristics reduces the gender gap to 9%.
 Over time, this gap closed due to a strong increase in contributions by Wikipedia editors affiliated with initiatives promoting gender equality.
-Non-affiliated editors, who were over-selecting men in the 2000s, have selected subjects in a gender-neutral way since then.
+Non-affiliated editors, who were over-selecting men in the 2000s, have started selecting subjects in a gender-neutral way since 2011.
+Furthermore, this paper demonstrates the relevance of representation on Wikipedia by providing the first causal evidence on the impact of having a biographical entry on researchers’ news mentions.
+Using the staggered rollout of a new content translation tool to predict page creations, I show that having a Wikipedia page significantly increases the number of mentions in the news and thereby boosts the visibility of researchers and their work in the public eye.

 Women in Editorial Boards: An Investigation of Female Representation in Top Economic Journals